AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-composer/share-course-review.md

 ---
-description: Learn how to share a Content Composer course for review, such as how to invite collaborators by name or email, copy a review link, and control who has access to the project before it is published.
+description: Learn how to share a Content Composer project for review — invite reviewers, collect comments, manage access, and request access when it's removed.
 jcr-language: en_us
-title: Share a course for review
+title: Share a project for review
 ---

 # Share project for review